crawl/crawl/crawl-ref/source/dat/mons/README.md

   "program_bug"), or to `enum` otherwise.
   The enum to which this refers is generated from `rltiles/dc-corpse.txt`, and, as other enum-based fields, the `TILE_CORPSE_` prefix should be omitted.
-- energy (associative array of string to int mappings): The energy the monster takes for various types of actions.
+- energy (`energy` entry): The energy the monster takes for various types of actions, influenced by their speed.
 Lower is faster.
-  (energy-use-type.h ➡ energy_use_type).
+  For possible values see the description of 'energy entry' below.
 - enum (string): The monster's enum.
 Defaults to `name`.
   (monster-type.h ➡ monster-type).
 - ✨ev✨ (int): The monster's EV (evasion).